Welcome to Second Grade at Edgewood Primary!

-My name is Erik Meredith and this is my ninth year teaching in the Woodland Hills School District, my first teaching second grade.
+My name is Erik Meredith and this is my eleventh year teaching in the Woodland Hills School District, my second teaching second grade.
 I have taught first grade for five years, fourth grade for three years and taught third grade in the Duquesne City School District before that.
 I am married and have two children.
-My oldest is Zachary who is 8 and is in third grade this year.
-My youngest is Christopher, who is 6 years old, and is in first grade this year.
-When I'm not in school, I love spending time with my family, shopping, and watching or going to Pittsburgh Penguins hockey games.
+My oldest is Zachary who is 9 and is in fourth grade this year.
+My youngest is Christopher, who is 7 years old, and is in second grade this year.
+When I'm not in school, I am coaching my U10 boys soccer team (the EA Rebels), active in the Cub Scouts, and watching or going to Pittsburgh Penguins hockey games.
 I also enjoy listening to podcasts about recent educational trends and keeping up to date in education literature using different journals and books.

 I obtained my Masters in Education degree from California University of Pennsylvania in School Leadership and my K-12 Principal certification, allowing me to become a school principal.